MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audit-log-events.md

 ## Attribution in Teams audit logs

-Membership changes to Teams (such as users added or deleted) made through Azure Active Directory (AAD), Microsoft 365 admin portal, or Microsoft 365 Groups Graph API will appear in Teams audit messages and in the General channel with an attribution to an existing owner of the team, and not to the actual initiator of the action.
-In these scenarios, consult AAD or [Microsoft 365 Group audit logs](https://docs.microsoft.com/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) to see the relevant information.
+Membership changes to Teams (such as users added or deleted) made through Azure Active Directory (Azure AD), Microsoft 365 admin portal, or Microsoft 365 Groups Graph API will appear in Teams audit messages and in the General channel with an attribution to an existing owner of the team, and not to the actual initiator of the action.
+In these scenarios, consult Azure AD or [Microsoft 365 Group audit logs](https://docs.microsoft.com/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) to see the relevant information.

 ## Related topics